The Importance Of A Retainer

 How to deal with retainer discomfort

-It is normal to experience mild discomfort or pressure when you first start wearing your retainer, especially if it’s been awhile since you last worn it.
+It is normal to experience mild discomfort or pressure when you first start wearing your retainer, especially if it’s been awhile since you last wore it.
 But don’t worry-it’s a sign that your retainer is doing its job!

 What to do if you loose or break your retainer